danielbernalb/LibreCO2/README.md

 2.1.6.
 When the .hex file has been loaded into the Arduino, the right screenshot, the message of "xxxxx bytes uploaded" appears, if it fails you will get the message of "upload fail"

-2.2.
-If you want to edit and compile the code please install the Arduino software in Windows, Mac or Linux:
+**3. If you want to edit and compile the code please install the Arduino software in Windows, Mac or Linux:**

   https://www.arduino.cc/en/software